SBertrand-47/usermanagement/README.md

 ## System Features

 Welcome to our web application.
-If you're accessing it locally, the application is available at http://localhost:5000.
+If you're accessing it locally, the application is available at http://localhost:5000 or https://user-account-mgt.herokuapp.com/

 1. **Account Registration:** Begin by clicking on the "Register" button to set up a new account.
 Please ensure that you fill out all required fields, including the upload of your profile picture, as this is mandatory during the registration process.